davisjoseph6/AI-pour-Handberton/README.md

 # Artificial Inteligence Model for Handberton (Arduino)

 This project integrates AI features into a robotic hand (Arduino) using TensorFlow 2 and Keras.
 The robotic hand is controlled via a web interface, and it responds to various commands using a neural network for intent recognition.
+Reuse of prexisting models through Transfer learning or use of data sets for training purposes was avoided solidify foundations of deep learning processes.

 ---